 \subsection{More Sensitivity Analysis}

 In this section, we first investigate the sensitivity of the proposed \method{} to the angular confidence threshold $\zeta$ on the Mutagenicity, PROTEINS, NCI1, and ogbg-molhiv datasets.
 The threshold $\zeta$ governs the reliability of target pseudo-labels by excluding ambiguous samples during angular alignment.
-Figure~\ref{fig:hyper_threshold} reports the performance of \method{} as $\zeta$ varies with the range of $\{0.5, 0.6, 0.7, 0.8, 0.9\}$.
+Figure~\ref{fig:hyper_threshold} reports the performance of \method{} as $\zeta$ varies over $\{0.5, 0.6, 0.7, 0.8, 0.9\}$.
 As shown in Figure~\ref{fig:hyper_threshold}, the performance consistently improves as $\zeta$ increases from 0.5 to 0.7, followed by a mild degradation at higher values.
 This behavior suggests that a low threshold allows noisy target samples to participate in angular alignment, leading to negative transfer, whereas an overly strict threshold excludes informative samples and weakens semantic guidance.
 Based on this trade-off, we set $\zeta = 0.7$ as the default value.
-We further analysis the sensitivity of \method{} to the curvature parameter $c$ on the PROTEINS, NCI1, and ogbg-molhiv datasets.
+We further analyze the sensitivity of \method{} to the curvature parameter $c$ on the PROTEINS, NCI1, and ogbg-molhiv datasets.
 The results, summarized in Figure~\ref{fig:hyper_curve}, exhibit trends consistent with the analysis presented in Section~\ref{sec:sensitivity}.

-Additionally, we provide sensitivity analyses of the proposed \method{} with respect to balance coefficient ($\lambda_1, \lambda_3$) and ($\lambda_2, \lambda_3$) on the Mutagenicity dataset.
-The results are illustrated in Figures~\ref{fig:lambda_surface}, from which we observe trends consistent with those discussed in Section \ref{sec:sensitivity}.
+Additionally, we provide sensitivity analyses of the proposed \method{} with respect to balance coefficients ($\lambda_1, \lambda_3$) and ($\lambda_2, \lambda_3$) on the Mutagenicity dataset.
+The results are illustrated in Figure~\ref{fig:lambda_surface}, from which we observe trends consistent with those discussed in Section \ref{sec:sensitivity}.